-In addition to this blog, “The Return of Nordic Nature Project” project aims to produce research articles, conference papers, and media appearances about reintroduction and related histories.
-If you do not have electronic or print access to a particular publication and would like a copy, email me.
+In addition to this blog, “The Return of Nordic Nature Project” project aims to produce research publications, conference papers, and media appearances about reintroduction and related histories.
+If you do not have electronic or print access to a particular article publication and would like a copy, email me.

-Jørgensen D. (forthcoming, 2016) A New Place for Stories: Blogging as an Environmental History Research Tool.
+Jørgensen D. 2016.
+A New Place for Stories: Blogging as an Environmental History Research Tool.
 In Methodological Challenges in Nature-Culture and Environmental History Research, ed.
 Jocelyn Thorpe, Stephanie Rutherford, L. Anders Sandberg.
 Routledge.

 Jørgensen D. 2016.
 Presence of absence, absence of presence, and extinction narratives.
 In Nature, Temporality and Environmental Management, ed.
 Lesley Head, Katarina Saltzman, Gunhild Setten, and Marie Stensek, 45-58.
 Routledge.